What is a Clinical, Counseling, or School Psychologist?

 - Vocational Psychologist

-There were about 147,500 jobs for Clinical, Counseling, or School Psychologist in 2016 (in the United States).
+In 2016, there was an estimated number of 147,500 jobs in the United States for Clinical, Counseling, or School Psychologist.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 21,000 new jobs for Clinical, Counseling, or School Psychologist by 2026.
-The BLS estimates 12,100 yearly job openings in this field.
+There will be an estimated 12,100 positions for Clinical, Counseling, or School Psychologist per year.

 The states with the most job growth for Clinical, Counseling, or School Psychologist are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.